 Abstract

 Maritime pine (Pinus pinaster Ait.) is a major forest tree species in south-western Europe.
 In France, an advanced breeding program for this conifer species has been underway since the early 1960s.
 Open-pollinated seed orchards currently supply more than 90% of maritime pine seedlings for plantation forestry.
-However, little is known about pollen contamination and mating structure in such seed orchards for maritime pine.
-We analyzed these features here, focusing on: i) the location of the seed orchard, ii) the year of pollination, and iii) the genotype of the tree from which seeds were collected.
-Parental analyses based on an optimized set of 60 SNP markers were performed on 2,552 seedlings with Cervus software (likelihood inference methodology).
+However, pollen contamination and mating structure have been poorly studied in such seed orchards whereas they could impact genetic gains and diversity.
+We analyzed these features in three maritime pine clonal seed orchards.
+We addressed biological (tree genotype, age, flowering phenology) and environmental factors (vicinity with external pollen sources, orchard structure, soil type, climatic conditions) that are expected to determine the genetic composition of seed lots.
+Genetic analyses were based on an optimized set of 60 SNP markers and performed on 2,552 seedlings with Cervus software (likelihood inference methodology).

 Pollen contamination rates were highly variable between seed lots (from 20 to 96%), with a mean value of 50%.
-Several interpretative factors were highlighted, including the distance between the seed orchard and external pollen sources, rain during the pollination period, seed orchard age, soil characteristics and seed parent identity.
-All parental genotypes contributed to the offspring as pollen parents, but differences in paternal reproductive success were detected.
-These differences were only partly explained by differences in the number of ramets of each parental genotype deployed in each seed orchard.
-Finally, the overall self-fertilization rate was estimated at 5.4%, with considerable variability between genotypes.
-These findings are useful to formulate recommendations for seed orchard management and for identifying new research perspectives.
+Interpretative factors included the distance between the seed orchard and external pollen sources, rain during the pollination period, seed orchard age, soil conditions and seed parent identity.
+All parental genotypes from the seed orchards contributed to the offspring as pollen parents, but differences in paternal reproductive success were detected.
+Finally, the overall self-fertilization rate was estimated at 5.4%, with considerable variability between genotypes (from 0% to 26%).
+These findings are useful to formulate recommendations for seed orchard management (seed orchard location, soil and climate optimal conditions, minimum age for commercial seed lots harvesting) and for identifying new research perspectives (exploring links between pollen contamination and climatic data, genetic control of flowering traits).

+Abbreviations

+CSO: clonal seed orchard (three CSO were analyzed in this study: CSO-1, CSO-2, CSO-3)

+FRM: Forest Reproductive Material

+RAPD: Random Amplified Polymorphic DNA

+SNP: single-nucleotide polymorphism

+SS: sampling strategy (three SS were considered in this study: SS1, SS2, SS3)

+A, B, C, D: name of the four reference seed parents selected for SS1 based on contrasted flowering phenology

 Introduction